We played the Secret Mission game with Vancouver Mysteries and it was so much fun! It’s a perfect Halloween activity to play with friends or family.

 Tips and Advice

-TIP #12: Either before or after your game, explore other places of interest in the neighbourhood.
-The Vancouver Lookout, for example, is a great nearby attraction.
-From it you can get an amazing birds eye view of the city (including all the places you went during your game).
+TIP #12: The Vancouver Lookout is a great nearby attraction.
+From it you can get an amazing birds’ eye view of the city (including all the places you went during your game).
 Historic Gastown is also close by.

 Other Games with Vancouver Mysteries